paveleremin/paveleremin.github.io/README.md

                 <br>
                 <b>Skype:</b> amster.dam
                 <br>
-                <b>Email:</b> p.ereminnn:dog:gmail.com
+                <b>Email:</b> p.ereminnn🐶gmail.com
             </p>
             <p>
                 Wanna mention that I have a lot of experience with PHP, Javascript and also I have applications in the production.
-                Currently I'm in :heart: NodeJS, ReactJS and AngularJS, so I have something to tell you about web development! :smile:
+                Currently I'm in ❤️ NodeJS, ReactJS and AngularJS, so I have something to tell you about web development! 😄
             </p>
         </td>
     </tr>